 Demirbank (taken over in 2000 and sold to an international bank)

 Since that period, Türkiye has not experienced a systemic banking collapse of the same scale.
+This is a critical point: the major failures belong to a pre-reform era.

 The failures of the early 2000s were not random.
 They were driven by a combination of structural weaknesses: